stIncMale/stincmale.github.io/_drafts/examples.markdown

 hidden: false
 # These dates must be specified in the RFC 3339 (https://www.rfc-editor.org/rfc/rfc3339) format,
 # e.g. 1985-04-12T23:20:50.52Z or 2020-04-24T20:08:00−06:00 because they are used in Atom feed.
-# However, both data/custom_update_date (and definitely custom_post_date) are simply strings, not timestamps,
+# However, both date/custom_update_date are simply strings, not timestamps,
 # and Liquid filters do not correctly handle the time zone offset.
 This is why only either +00:00 or Z should be used.
 date: 2020-04-11T12:00:00Z
 # A date without a day or a month may be specified here.
 custom_post_date: 2020
-custom_update_date: 2022-04-03T09:40:00Z
+custom_update_date: 2022-04-09T08:31:00Z
 custom_keywords: [keyword1, keyword2]
 # Note that at least Google Search terminates the description text when '"' is encountered.
 Use &quot; instead.
 custom_description: Markup and style examples.